 James Taylor and His All-Star Band, with special guest Jackson Browne have rescheduled their 2020 concert at the Charleston Coliseum to Friday,August 6 2021.

 Previously purchased tickets will be honored for the rescheduled date and fans are encouraged to hold onto their tickets.
-Should you be unable to attend the rescheduled date, please reach out to your point of purchase for information on refunds.

 The patience of all ticket holders has been appreciated through these uncertain and challenging times. “(Jackson and I/James and I) want to thank all those who have graciously held onto their tickets; we appreciate your continued patience as we navigate these unchartered waters.
 We didn’t want to have to cancel this tour that we’ve been waiting so long to perform together, so we’ve been working to get these dates rescheduled to a time period when the U.S. is reopened and safe to gather for a concert.
 Of course we will be keeping a close eye and abide with all health and safety protocols throughout each venue and state.
 We can’t wait to get back on stage and see you out there soon.”
 James Taylor and Jackson Browne